-Katia Krupennikova (born 1982 in Moscow, Russia) is a curator and art critic based in Amsterdam.
-She graduated from De Appel Curatorial Program in 2012.
-She currently works as an assistant curator at Bergen Assembly 2017—2019 and earlier worked at the Centre for Contemporary Art Ujazdowski Castle in Warsaw.
+Katia Krupennikova (b.
+1982) is a curator and art critic based in Amsterdam.
+Krupennikova graduated from De Appel Curatorial Program in 2012.
+She worked as an assistant curator at Bergen Assembly 2017—2019 and earlier worked at the Centre for Contemporary Art Ujazdowski Castle in Warsaw.
 In her independent curatorial practice Krupennikova investigates how international artists respond to and comment on pertinent social and political contexts.
 She was the winner of Akbank Sanat International Curator Competition 2015.
 The resulting exhibition Post-Peace, meant to take place in Istanbul, was censored by the host institution; it subsequently opened in an extended form at Württembergische Kunstverein in Stuttgart (2017) and in Nest in Den Haag (2017).